dfrnt-labs/terminusdb-docs-static/src/app/docs/group-query-results/page.md

   metadata:
     title: How to Group Results in WOQL
     description: >-
-      A guide to show how to group results of data in your TerminusCMS and TerminusDB projects using WOQL.
+      A guide to show how to group results of data in your TerminusDB projects using WOQL.
     openGraph:
       images: >-